silksil/NOTES-CHEATSHEET/productivity.md

 ### Timebox
 Timebox if you are stuck.
 State to yourself 'if I am stuck longer than x minutes and x hours, I will ask for help'.

-### Define Roadblocks
+### Define and Solve Roadblocks
 Reflect daily and weekly on whether there are any roadblocks that hinder your productivity.
-If the exists, create a task for this roadblock.
-Examples can be:
+If the exists and it takes less than 15 minutes to solve it, sovle it, if it takes more than 15 mintues create a task for this roadblock and schedule time to solve it.
+Examples of roadblocks can be:
 - Not having access to certain files.
 - Unclear documentation.
 - Unorganized folder structure.